pH for mushroom substrate. Adding lime to the substrate

 Adding lime or soda ash to raise the pH level

-Soda ash - commercially manufactured anhydrous sodium carbonate.
+• Soda ash is a commercially produced anhydrous sodium carbonate (Na₂CO₃).

-The main goal is to bring the pH level of the substrate to 7.8-8.5.
-This pH is only necessary for oyster mushroom substrates!
-For other types of mushrooms (for example, shiitake, button mushroom, lion's mane, the pH needs to be different for each type)
+The main goal is to raise the pH level of the substrate to 7.8–8.5.
+This range is specific to oyster mushrooms—other mushrooms, such as shiitake, button mushrooms, or lion’s mane, require different pH levels.

 Cold pasteurization of mushroom substrate